 The Journey for Pastor Timothy W. Criswell- Servant

-Still remaining faithful under the previous two pastors: Pastor Mack and Pastor Barksdale.
-Under Pastor Mack’s leadership, I moved from membership to discipleship.
-I am grateful to Pastor Mack and what he has deposited into my life.
-Then the Lord gave me another blessing in the form of Pastor L.N.
+Still remaining faithful under the previous two pastors: The late Pastor Mack and the late Pastor Barksdale.
+Under the late Pastor Mack’s leadership, I moved from membership to discipleship.
+I am grateful to the late Pastor Mack and what he has deposited into my life.
+Then the Lord gave me another blessing in the form of the late Pastor L.N.
 Barksdale, through his great teaching and preaching I truly understand what the word love means.
 On January 1, 1995, I accepted my call to proclaim the gospel, on February 5, 1995, I preached my first sermon and was licensed that very same night.
 Still remaining faithful to the work of the Lord and after much prayer and fasting God sent me my helpmate Robbin Ward who became my wife on July 20, 1996, to this union two blessed children were born Timothy and Emily Criswell.
 Then on May 31, 1998, I was ordained.
 Still remaining faithful to the work of the ministry.
-Several years later on September 14, 2014, Pastor Barksdale release to the Fifth Ward congregation in his annual state address that he would be retiring and named me as his successor.
+Several years later on September 14, 2014, the late Pastor Barksdale release to the Fifth Ward congregation in his annual state address that he would be retiring and named me as his successor.
 Still remaining faithful not really knowing what the end result would be on December 6, 2015, I was voted in as the next Pastor of the great Fifth Ward Missionary Baptist Church.

 To GOD Be The GLORY,